gaia-taipei/tw-firefox-weekly/tyu.md

 # Bugzilla Items

-* [Bug 1362919](https://bugzil.la/1362919) - When clicking upload file buttons on web pages with Android 6.0+ devices, we don't open file picker if either "Microphone" or "Camera" permission is not granted
-  * First reported bug, studied platform version coverage of the bug and stopped there.
-  * Already assigned to droeh@mozilla.com.
-* [Bug 1360455](https://bugzil.la/1360455) - Web Apps - snapdrop.net cannot be installed as pwa on Huawei/Xiaomi devices
-  * Tried to reproduce on devices we have but failed.
 * [Bug 1235670](https://bugzil.la/1235670) - Remove lint "warning"s and fix issues
   * Some studies of current build configurations described in the latest comment.
   * Max has advised to start with these problems.
   * Studied Support Library & GeckoMediaDrm implementation.
   * Trying to fix the WebAppActivity class.

-# Others

-* Paper works
-  * Check bugzilla permission -- Got them finally!
-  * Apply for ESTA for all hands

-* Studies
-  * First x86 build and emulator setup
-  * Study bmo basics (by following bug 1362919 and looking around)
-  * Study fennec architecture introductions
-  * Get familiar with Mozilla, Firefox, and Fennec (Non technical)

 # TODO - this week